elsonel/Buildable-js/README.md

 Buildable will automatically attempt to adjust the parent module's boundaries in respect to the boundaries of all its children.

 Modules can also be stored horizontally and mounted programmatically.

+To unmount a child module, just drag it out.
+Keep in mind that there is a small tolerance to drag past for the event to trigger to prevent accidental unmounting.

 ```javascript
 const moduleA = BUILDABLE.createModule();